 Grouting unit, how does it work?

 We often talk about horizontal directional drilling and the mix- & pump units you need to perform these.
-We, as Bofram Techniek, engineer and realize these systems based on the client’s needs.
+As Bofram Techniek, we engineer and realize these systems based on the client’s needs.
 There are different HDD systems.
-As our website shows some systems only mix bentonite or grout, and some can mix & pump the drilling fluid.
+Our website shows that some systems only mix bentonite or grout, and some can mix & pump the drilling fluid.
 But how do these systems work in general?
 We will explain here how a grouting unit works.

 Interested in the specifications of a grouting unit?

 Have a look at the BFGMP 250 E.